 This one is more counterintuitive.
 Why consider selling a bond fund that’s delivering outstanding returns?
 The reason is that it may be taking on too much risk, or the managers may have concentrated it in a single asset class.

 When Your Objectives Change

 However, once you reach the point where college is, for example, only a year or two away, high-yield bonds are too risky for such a short-term objective.
 In short, there’s nothing wrong with selling a bond fund when it is no longer suitable for your goals.

 A Similar Fund or ETF Has Lower Fees

 Would you pay $5 for a gallon of milk when the store next door is selling it for $3.50?
 Of course not.
 But people will still pay higher fees for funds that often have alternatives that are essentially the same but much cheaper.

 The Fund’s Strategy Changes

-When this occurs, the fund may no longer provide the type of risk-and-return profile that you have come to expect, and its record of past performance becomes even less of an indication of future results than it would be typically.
+When this occurs, the fund may no longer provide the type of risk-and-return profile you have come to expect, and its record of past performance becomes even less of an indication of future results than it typically would be.
 Once a fund’s strategy changes, make sure you put it on a short leash and keep a careful eye on performance results that may be different from what you’ve witnessed in the past.

 While this isn’t as much of a concern with bond funds as it is with stock funds, make sure you look into your potential tax liability before you make any investment decision.